Seattle City Council approves legislation protecting renters from wintertime evictions

 Critics have said landlords need to make sure they can pay their own bills and contend Seattle should help tenants facing eviction by making more rent assistance available.
 They’ve also said there could be unintended consequences, suggesting the moratorium could saddle tenants with more debt in the long run and cause mom-and-pop landlords to sell their rentals.

-“I have faced homelessness myself … However, I’m also a landlord,” said Jessica Froehlich, who owns a six-unit apartment building with her husband.
-“We have a mortgage … We cannot afford to cover peoples’ rent for five, six months.”
+“I have faced homelessness myself. … However, I’m also a landlord,” said Jessica Froehlich, who owns a six-unit apartment building with her husband.
+“We have a mortgage. … We cannot afford to cover peoples’ rent for five, six months.”

 Under the council’s legislation, a landlord could still file for evictions during the winter months, and a tenant in that situation would have to respond in court by citing the moratorium as a defense.
 A judge could require the landlord to refile at a later date or could delay the eviction.